VertNet/webapp/README.md

 ## Developing

 On the server side, VertNet rides on [Google App Engine](https://developers.google.com/appengine) Python 2.7 runtime, so we need to [download and install](https://developers.google.com/appengine/downloads) the latest Python SDK.
+Add it to your PATH and you are good to go.
 On the client side it rides on [Twitter Bootstrap](https://github.com/twitter/bootstrap) and [RequireJS](http://requirejs.org/) for pure HTML5, JavaScript, and CSS.

 ## Getting started